And I heard a light*, and the hinge of my heart opened...**

 beneficent light - the kindest aspect of the fire element that gives warmth and life – that accords with the observer.
 Bartlett’s arresting photographs offer a perpetual opportunity to experience the natural world with an immediacy and freshness that few are able to find, as well as a lesson on how to behold.

-Rebecca A. G. Reynolds Curator of the John and Margaret Manship Collection,
+Curator of the John and Margaret Manship Collection,

 formerly of the Museum of Fine Arts, Boston